Monday, April 20, 2020

 so I prepared tiny bouquets and I arranged them creating a very long center piece which fitted perfectly on our dinning table.

-I used a natural rope, to fold napkins into bunny ears and I left space for our cute Easter eggs...
+I used a natural string, to fold napkins into bunny ears and I left space for our cute Easter eggs...

 As you can see, I couldn’t resist hand lettering our names on them.